vivianeaalmeida/ComeAndGet/Docs/global-artifacts/01-requirements-engineering/US_Summary.md

 - **Permissions/Role**: Client
 - **Acceptance Criteria**:
   - Advertisement Status is "available" by default.
-  - Initial Date is automatically created with the current date.
+  - Advertisement date is automatically created with the current date.
   - The user must provide the item details when creating an advertisement.
   - The system must create the associated item together with the advertisement.
   - The advertisement must not exist without an associated item.